CSIO-FPIL/Dense-Sense-ODOR/README.md

 based ML approaches which can be used for predicting odorant properties for molecules thus providing us an insight into the world of olfaction.
-At present the current state of art model given by Lee et al which is graph neural networks ensemble has score (5 fold CV) 0.89.In this work we synergistically combine Quantum Mechanics(QM) with graph neural networks to get an improved model.
+At present the current state of art model given by Lee et al which is graph neural networks ensemble has score (5 fold CV) 0.89.
+In this work we synergistically combine Quantum Mechanics(QM) with graph neural networks to get an improved model.
 Our findings underscore the possibility of this methodology in predicting odour perception directly from QM data, offering a novel approach in the Machine learning space to understand olfaction. </div>